fleetdm/fleet/docs/Using Fleet/gitops.md

 # GitOps

-Fleet can be managed with configuration files (YAML) with GitOps workflow.
+Fleet can be managed using configuration files (YAML) with GitOps workflow.
 To learn how to setup GitOps workflow see [Fleet GitOps repo](https://github.com/fleetdm/fleet-gitops).

-> Old workflow with YAML configuration files is documented [here](https://github.com/fleetdm/fleet/blob/main/docs/Configuration/configuration-files/README.md).  `fleetctl apply` can be still used for imports and backwards compatibility.
+> Old workflow with YAML configuration files is documented [here](https://github.com/fleetdm/fleet/blob/main/docs/Contributing/Configuration-files.md).  `fleetctl apply` can be still used for imports and backwards compatibility.

-On this page, you can learn how to write configuration files.
+On this page, you can learn how to craft configuration files.

 ## Default configuration

-The `default.yml` file defines the queries, policies, controls, and agent options for all hosts.
-If you're using Fleet Premium, this file updates queries and policies that run on all hosts ("All teams").
-Controls and agent options are defined for hosts on "No team."
+The `default.yml` file defines queries, policies, controls, and agent options for all hosts.
+If you're using Fleet Premium, this file will define queries and policies that run for "All teams".
+Controls and agent options will be defined for hosts assigned to "No team."

 Queries, policies, configuration profiles, scripts, and agent options can be referenced from `lib/` folder.
-Learn more about it in the [Library section](https://#library-lib).
+Learn more about it in the [Library section](#library-lib).

 ### Agent options